 (2020: Lisa Sette)

 With Derek Sheffield and CMarie Fuhrman, Bradfield brought together her love of home-place and her love of poetry to create Cascadia Field Guide: Art, Ecology, Poetry, published by Mountaineers Books in March 2023.
 Writing the being stories that anchor each entry of this anthology was a labor of love for Liz and her co-editors.
+Cascadia Field Guide won a Pacific Northwest Book Award, a ForeWord Indies Gold Award, and other honors.
+Read more here.

 Liz grew up in Tacoma, Washington with a water-focused family that spent a lot of time in the Salish Sea.
-She began her college education at the University of Oregon, and then graduated from the University of Washington with degrees in English and Women's Studies (she wanted to double with zoology... but that's another story).
+She began her college education at the University of Oregon and graduated from the University of Washington with degrees in English and Women's Studies (she wanted to double with zoology... but that's another story).

 After her deckhand gig (see above), Liz worked for a .com startup in Port Townsend, then moved east to Provincetown, Massachusetts--a place she'd never dreamed of but fell hard for once she washed ashore.
 She boomeranged west for five years to Alaska, living in Anchorage and earning her MFA in a place that keeps luring her back.
 She makes her home now on Cape Cod in the wilds of Truro.